 Employment Mediation Services

 Employment Mediation Services is a free and confidential service run by the Ministry for Business, Innovation and Employment.
 Mediation is almost always required prior to matters proceeding to the Employment Relations Authority.
-Mediation is confidential and without prejudice.
+Mediation should be confidential and without prejudice.
 An independent mediator will try to explore settlement options with the parties; however, the parties are not obliged to agree to any settlement terms.
 Mediators can give recommendations to the parties to assist in settling a problem and the parties can agree at the beginning of the mediation to be bound by any such recommendation.
 However, this rarely occurs in practice.

 Employment Relations Authority

 Approximately 85% of employment relationship problems that arise are resolved by agreements that usually involve a mediator at some point.
-An increasing number of employment relationship problems are resolved directly between the parties (and their legal advisers) and then formally signed off by a mediator to give the settlement agreement statutory protections under Section 149 of the Employment Relations Act 2000.
+An increasing number of employment relationship problems are resolved directly between the parties (and their legal advisers) and then formally signed off by a mediator, to give the settlement agreement statutory protections under Section 149 of the Employment Relations Act 2000.

-There are no federal, province/state or city levels for claims.
+There are no federal, provincial/state or city levels for claims.
 Class-action claims are not generally available, due to the individual nature of most employment relationships; however, unions may bring an action where the issue is identical for a number of employees represented by the union.